aclark4life/parse2plone/README.txt

 .. _`funnelweb`: http://pypi.python.org/pypi/funnelweb

-(Then again, a hammer can be said to be moribund once it leaves the hammer factory.
+(Then again, a hammer could be described as moribund once it leaves the hammer factory.
 End users only care that it drives the nail.)

 Warning